Skip to content

 • Your employer or colleagues displaying pornographic or explicit images

-• Receiving unwanted emails with content of a sexual nature
+• Receiving unwanted written contact such as letters, graffiti, emails or contact on social media with content of a sexual nature

 • Unwanted physical contact and touching